 I have over 30 years’ experience working in senior roles including Chief Executive and Managing Director.
 I have also had responsibility for Customer Services and for Marketing.
 I have worked in the mobile telecoms industry, in retail and in risk management.
 This experience has given me a broad and deep background on which to draw, supporting the school leadership team and helping Lawn Manor be successful.

-Nigel Cox – Vice Chair of Governors
+Andrew Wells – Vice Chair of Governor

 Although I have spent most of my working life in Human Resources, I did qualify to be a teacher.
 Since then, my commitment to excellence in education has never left me.
 The link between education and employment has been an important issue for me professionally.
 The experiences my own children have had have been important personally.
 When I was introduced to this school I was immediately struck by the desire it had to ensure children from all backgrounds made the best progress they could.

 I have been involved in the many changes the school leadership team have introduced over the last two years.
 I am proud to be playing a part in the creation of a great school at the heart of its local community.
 This is a journey that continues.
 I know we can do still more to make Lawn Manor even better.
 I believe we can and will inspire and create futures for all our pupils.
 Every pupil will have an excellent education and learning experience.
 I see this reflected in the commitment of the children, the teachers and everyone in the school.

 Simon Stevenette – Governor

 My name is Simon Stevenette and I have been Vicar of Christ Church with St Mary’s in the Old Town Partnership of Churches for the last 20 years.
 I am also Chaplain to Swindon Town Football Club.